Superannuation

 Coverage of insurance policies available within the fund

 As discussed below, superannuation funds often make life insurances available to their members.
 The availability of life insurance can be a significant factor in determining whether one fund is better than another.
 Therefore, rolling benefits over from one fund to a second fund with a superior insurance policy can make good sense.
+It can be difficult to gauge the relative merits of different insurance policies.
+We encourage you to get advice before changing super funds in pursuit of better insurance.

 Fees